A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: A Formal Framework for Falsifying Theories of Consciousness

-The line of reasoning here will make use of the framework for falsification of theories of consciousness that I developed with Johannes Kleiner \cite{kleiner2021falsification}.
-This is a formalized mathematical framework for testing theories of consciousness, based on treating theories as mapping a space of possible experiences onto physical predictions.
-Its advantage is that it is abstract, general, and (relatively) simple.
+The line of reasoning here will make use of a previously developed framework for falsification of theories of consciousness \cite{kleiner2021falsification}.
+It is based on treating theories as mapping a space of possible experiences onto predictions about the system's workings.
+Its advantage is that it is abstract, general, and (relatively) simple and broadly follows common philosophical definitions of falsification \cite{popper2005logic,lakatos2014falsification}.

-Here, I leave much of the background logic and reasoning to previous work and deal only with the high-level details that are relevant (see \cite{kleiner2021falsification} for those details).
+I leave much of the background logic and reasoning to previous work (see \cite{kleiner2021falsification} for those details).
 For our purposes what matters is that testing a theory of consciousness is based on comparing two functions: predictions and inferences.

 First, what are predictions?
 Predictions pick out a particular element of the space of possible experiences, $E$.
-The correspondence (here, for simplicity, referred to as a function) that picks this out is a mapping from experimental observations about the system's workings, $O$ (such as neuroimaging data), to the space of experiences, $E$; this mapping is dubbed \textit{pred}, for ``prediction.''
+The correspondence (here, for simplicity, referred to as a function) that picks out experiences is a mapping from experimental data about the system's workings, $O$ (such as neuroimaging data), to the space of experiences, $E$; this mapping is dubbed \textit{pred}, for ``prediction.''

+Theories are defined by their unique methods of making predictions.
 However, predictions alone cannot falsify a theory.
-They need to be compared to inferences about consciousness, either explicit or implicit.
+They need to be compared to empirical inferences about consciousness.

-Usually, these inferences are based on verbal report, behavior, or, more recently, even ``no-report paradigms'' \cite{tsuchiya2015no}.
-But even ``no-report paradigm'' cases (based in things like eye movement) rely on correlating with report first.
-In a psychology lab, button presses to indicate what was flashed in a masking stimulus are inference data; in another context, like in assessing LLM consciousness, the outputs of an artificial neural network would be inference data.
-Inferences are, essentially, empirical reasons to believe a system might be conscious \textit{irrespective} of any given theory or any strong proto-theoretical concepts based on some larger class of theories.
+Usually, these inferences are based on verbal report or behavior.
+In a psychology lab, button presses to indicate what was flashed in a masking stimulus could be inference data; in another context, like in assessing LLM consciousness, the outputs of an artificial neural network could be inference data.
+Inferences are, essentially, empirical reasons to believe a system might be conscious \textit{irrespective} of any particular theory or class of theories.
+Perhaps the clearest inference would be an explicit claim by the system to consciousness itself, but others might be, e.g., correctly reporting sensory inputs, responding to pain, etc.

-Overall, inferences are represented by another function, which maps between data generated by observations about the input/output of a system (like its incoming ``sensory'' information, and its responsive behavior or reports) and the space of experiences $E$ (delineated by the theory of consciousness being tested):
+Inferences can be represented by a second function, which maps between the data generated by observations about the behavior of a system (like its I/O) and the space of experiences $E$:

 The combination of \textit{inf} and \textit{pred} is visualized in Figure 1.